kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 ## Why is Go slower?

 Instinctively I thought the database connection must be the bottle neck.
-Ivan's [bank-go database functions](https://github.com/nikitsenka/bank-go/blob/master/bank/postgres.go) use https://github.com/lib/pq#status which recommends using pgx which is
+The original author's [bank-go database functions](https://github.com/nikitsenka/bank-go/blob/master/bank/postgres.go) use https://github.com/lib/pq#status which recommends using pgx which is